dwyerdevices/projects/readme.md

 complex surfaces.
 Because of this, joining solid and negative space objects in TinkerCad took 10-15 seconds before the composite models looked correct.

+When I opened up the _base_ model in Slic3r, it couldn't properly render the preview of the model; two of the faces were missing, showing through to the hollow center of the model.
+After comparing the size of generated GCODE files with similar settings between Slic3r and PrusaControl, I guessed that Slic3r was also improperly slicing the model.
+I'll gowith PrusaControl for slicing these.

+Huh.
+Sliced in either PrusaControl or Slic3r, the entire middle of the model is missing from GCODE.
+The printer finishes the first centimeter of the print, then jumps up 5 centimeters vertically and tries to continue.
+Let's see if we can fix things in [MeshMixer](http://meshmixer.com).

 **Original Sources**:

  - [OpenForge smooth tile floor](https://www.thingiverse.com/thing:234325)